MichaelWarmbier/Console-Minesweeper/README.md

-# Console-Minesweeper
+# Console Minesweeper
 Minesweeper, redesigned for your console window!

-(Windows only)
+Designed for Windows OS only.

+More info coming soon!